Contractors and Cost-Plus Contracts

 Despite the advantages to contractors, cost-plus contracts still have their opponents, even in the construction industry.
 Detractors point to the extensive justification of costs and the potential for disputes over expenses as a primary reason not to use a cost-plus contract.

 As a contractor, you must determine whether a cost-plus contract works best for your business model.
-If you need contract guidance, from reviewing a contract to writing one, the Orlando construction lawyers at Trent Cotney, P.A. are here to help.
+If you need contract guidance, from reviewing a contract to writing one, the Orlando construction lawyers at Cotney Construction Law are here to help.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.